zaytheDEV/netflix-clone/README.md

 Hi, thank you for reviewing my Netflix Clone project.

+<b>Instructions for Clone</b>
+1. Enter a pseudo email and password and click “sign up now”
+2. Click movie title and watch trailer
+3. Click profile button and sign out
+4. Sign back in if needed

 <b>Main Objective</b></br>
 The objective of this project was to get a better understanding with React and API requests.
 This project contains a login portal hosted by Firebase.
 Just like the Netflix sign-in and sign-up page, the user can make an account and login or out of their account.
 For the movie previews/trailers, I used IMDB API and YouTube extension.
 The extension pulls the trailer of the selected movie from YouTube’s database.